mclarammd/graphsui/README.md

 You are required to implement the graph data structures and the Depth First Search (DFS) algorithm yourself, without using any external libraries that provide pre-built functionalities for these tasks.
 This means you should write the core algorithmic code from scratch to demonstrate understanding and capability in handling basic data structures and algorithms.

+You shouldn't spend more than 3 hours working on this assignment.
+This task is not designed for more than that.